About Disability Bowls

 What equipment do I need?

 In order for disabled participants to participate in inclusive bowls activities it may be necessary for individuals or clubs to purchase adaptive equipment.
-Please find a list of equipment items that are available here.
+A list of equipment items that are available can be found on the Disability Bowls England website here.

 How to take part